Tattooed Man: Mark Richards

-In Final Crisis Aftermath: Ink, Richards is shown attempting to be a hero in his Washington D.C. neighborhood, Liberty Hill.
-He clashes with the neighborhood's gangs and crooked cops while also trying to keep his family together.
-Meanwhile, two of his tattoos, a samurai named Kabuki Dan and a demoness named Altera, come to life and begin acting without Richards' consent.
-This is revealed to be the result of the supervillain behind the gangs and the cops: Sync, Richards' own brother who everyone thought long dead.
-Eventually, Richards realizes Altera and Kabuki Dan are just aspects of his own mind.
-Working together, the three of them are able to confuse Sync's mind control powers and beat him.
+In Final Crisis, Richards becomes an honorary member of the Justice League while battling the Anti-Life Equation.

-In DC's Brightest Day event, Mark appears as a member of Deathstroke's new team of Titans He is convinced to join by Deathstroke who offers to help him track down Slipknot, the person responsible for murdering his son.
+In DC's Brightest Day event, Mark appears as a member of Deathstroke's new team of Titans.
+He is convinced to join by Deathstroke who offers to help him track down Slipknot, the person responsible for murdering his son.
 After a breakout at Arkham Asylum, Richards was about to leave his team until Deathstroke reveals that he has captured Slipknot for him.
 Deathstroke allows the two to fight to the death, with Richards winning after he beheads Slipknot.
 After this act, Richards quits Deathstroke's team, declaring that he is done with killing.
 When Richards returns to Liberty Hill, he discovers his old neighborhood is afraid of him and the gangbangers have forced citizens and even the police themselves to clean up the area.
 His former assistant explains to him that they have taken control of the community and made a fortune for themselves through crime.
 Richards was then confronted by Vixen who believed that he was responsible for the acts of violence committed by his former thugs.
 Vixen rescinds her offer of Justice League membership and attacks Richards.
 After a brutal fight, Vixen willingly surrenders and Richards agrees to leave her and take care of his neighborhood in his own way.
 Richards later rejoins Deathstroke's Titans.
 Upon returning to the labyrinth, Deathstroke reveals to them that the items the Titans collected were used to form a healing machine called the "Methuselah Device", intended to restore his dying son, Jericho.
 After healing Jericho, Deathstroke declares that the machine can also resurrect the dead, including Richards' son.
 Richards initially accepts but after Cinder declares the Methuselah Device a curse, he joins her and Arsenal in fighting the other Titans to destroy it.
 After Cinder sacrifices herself to destroy the Methuselah Device, Richards returns home.

 In 2011, DC Comics rebooted the DC Universe as part of "The New 52".
 During the Forever Evil storyline, Tattooed Man appears as a member of the Crime Syndicate of America's incarnation of the Secret Society of Super Villains.
 In the aftermath of the Crime Syndicate's defeat, he was seen with its members when the Justice League apprehend them.